 If you ask a certified resume writer, he/she will likely tell you to ONLY use a certified writer.

-If you ask someone without a certification, he/she will likely give you an opposite opinion.
+If you ask someone without certification, he/she will likely give you an opposite opinion.

 Yes.
 Resume writing certifications have their place in the resume industry.

-A certification does measure the skills of the writer you hire.
+A certification offers some measure of skills of the writer a

-However, the sheer ownership of a certification does not QUALIFY someone to write any resume … especially not yours.
+However, the sheer ownership of certification doesn’t QUALIFY someone to write resumes for job seekers … especially not yours.

-To increase your chances of hiring a quality resume writer review, there are a few career credentials to look out for.
+To help you hire a quality resume writer review, there are a few career credentials to look out for.

-- Certified Professional Resume Writer (CPRW) – this the oldest-offered resume writing credential issued by the Professional Association of Resume Writers/Career Coaches (PARW/CC).
-Easy to obtain.
-However, the passing criteria for the CPRW has risen in recent years.
+- Certified Professional Resume Writer (CPRW) – easy to get.
+Yet the passing criteria for the CPRW has risen in recent years.

 - Academy Certified Resume Writer (ACRW) – this certification requires a sizable financial investment.
-Professional writers who invest in and maintain this certification could be seen as diehard resume writers.
+Professional writers who invest in this certification could be diehard resume writers.

-- Nationally Certified Resume Writer (NCRW) – this certification is affordably priced for members of the National Resume Writers’ Association (NRWA).
-The NCRW certification requires continuing education credits (CEUs) to maintain, which makes it a highly sought after certification.
+- Nationally Certified Resume Writer (NCRW) – cost-effective certification for National Resume Writers’ Association (NRWA) members.
+The NCRW certification requires continuing education credits (CEUs) to keep the certification.

-Does the writer need to have experience in your career field?
+Should the writer have experience in your career field?

-There are times when even the most seasoned resume writer needs to perform a fair amount of research BEFORE writing any resume.
+New and seasoned resume writers worth their weight in salt will perform a fair amount of research BEFORE writing any resume.

 If your career role is unique, finding the best resume writer for your career experience can be like looking for a needle in a haystack.

-Though, there are some professionals who think they’re as unique as unicorns.
+Though, there are some job seekers who believe they’re as unique as unicorns.
 And, will resist the advice of the most experienced resume writer.
 If you’re one of these, you’ll want to avoid a resume writer altogether.